lndgalante/faucy/README.md

 - [x] (Frontend/Backend) Add ESLint rules
 - [x] (Frontend/Backend) Add script to run both projects in development mode
 - [x] (Docs) Add frontend/backend/services stack

+## Feedback:

+- Adaptation with Truffle suite
+- Generate API_KEY to use API directly
+- Display another Tokens that are in that testnet